kiemaBruce/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 ## 0-memset.c
 - Fills memory with a constant byte.
-- fills the first n bytes of the memory area pointed to by s with the constant byte b, and then returns a pointer to s (functions similarly to memset).
+- Fills the first n bytes of the memory area pointed to by s with the constant byte b, and then returns a pointer to s (functions similarly to memset).
+## 1-memcpy.c
+- Copies n bytes from memory area src to memory area dest.
+- Returns a pointer to dest.
+- src and dest memory areas must not overlap or it might cause undesired behaviour.